When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Apply heat to the bolt or its housing to expand and contract the metal, breaking the corrosive seal.
+• Heat it up: Apply heat to the housing or bolt to expand the metal and crack the corrosion.

 How to Remove a Stripped Bolt